0xSarkar/fullstack-starter/README.md

 pnpm seed:run
 ```

-This uses dbmate and also generates Kysely DB types (`apps/backend/src/types/database.ts`).
+This uses Kysely-ctl for migrations and seeds and also generates Kysely DB types (`apps/backend/src/types/database.ts`).

 4) Start dev server